Youth Birder Program

 When and Where?

-Classes take place at a variety of local outdoor sites in and around the greater Coeur d’Alene area.
-Each location is carefully chosen for accessibility, safety, and hands-on learning opportunities.
-Meeting sites are announced upon registration, and families are always welcome to revisit their child’s favorite spots outside of class.
+Classes take place at a variety of local outdoor sites throughout the greater Coeur d’Alene area.
+Each location is carefully selected for accessibility, safety, habitat diversity, and opportunities for hands-on learning.
+Meeting sites are announced upon registration, and families are encouraged to revisit their favorite locations outside of class to continue developing their birding skills.

-In addition to the monthly field sessions, enrolled students receive access to occasional live online workshops at no additional cost.
-These webinars expand on key birding skills such as using eBird effectively, building and organizing a Life List, understanding banding codes, sharpening bird-language interpretation, and other focused topics that support field mastery.
-These sessions can be attended from any computer and are designed to reinforce learning between outdoor classes.
+In addition to the field sessions, enrolled students receive access to occasional live online workshops at no additional cost.
+These webinars explore specialized topics such as using eBird effectively, building and organizing a Life List, understanding banding codes, interpreting bird language, and other skills that support field mastery.
+Sessions can be attended from any computer and are designed to reinforce learning between outdoor classes.

 Required Gear